 2015 McLaren P1 Alain Prost Edition

-Alain Prost courts controversy amongst F1 fans, due to his infamous rivalry with Ayrton Senna.
-Created for the 2015 Goodwood Festival of Speed, the McLaren P1 Prost Edition featured a unique red, white and blue livery, based on the Frenchman’s helmet design.
-Prost won three F1 titles with the Woking-based team, garnering the attention of the McLaren Special Operations outfit.
+Alain Prost is a figure who courts controversy amongst F1 fans, due to his infamous rivalry with Ayrton Senna.
+Created for the 2015 Goodwood Festival of Speed, the Prost Edition McLaren P1 featured a unique red, white and blue livery based on the Frenchman’s helmet design.
+Prost won three F1 titles with the Woking-based team, hence garnering the attention of the McLaren Special Operations (MSO) custom division.

 1989 BMW E30 M3 Cecotto and Ravaglia Editions

-Proving that special editions don’t always have to be F1-themed, BMW went to town with the success of the E30 M3 in touring car racing.
-Venezuelan Johnny Cecotto took many of those victories, so was honoured with a limited edition version of the M3 road car.
-The UK market received an even rarer version, named after Italian driver Roberto Ravaglia, who had claimed four championships with the M3.
+BMW went to town with the success of the E30 M3 in Touring Car racing.
+Venezuelan Johnny Cecotto took many of those victories, so was honoured with a limited edition of the M3 road car.
+The UK market received an even rarer version, named after Italian driver Roberto Ravaglia.
+He had claimed four championships with the M3.

 1991 BMW E34 M5 Cecotto and Winkelhock Editions

 Johnny Cecotto proved to be a lucrative marketing device for BMW as, in 1991, his name was also added to a special version of the E34 M5.
 Cecotto picked his own colour combinations and interior trim for a limited-run super saloon.
-Joachim Winkelhock, winner of the 1990 and ’91 Nürburgring 24 Hours for BMW, also got to specify his dream lightweight M5, with reduced sound deadening and Recaro seats.
+Joachim Winkelhock, winner of the 1990 and 1991 Nürburgring 24 Hours for BMW, also got to specify his dream lightweight M5.
+It came with reduced sound deadening and Recaro seats.

 2016 BMW M4 DTM Champion Edition

-Proving that BMW is still keen to use motorsport to sell cars, Marco Wittman’s victory in the 2016 DTM series gave the firm a chance to bust out the stickers again.
+Marco Wittman’s victory in the 2016 DTM series gave BMW a chance to bust out the stickers again.
 Although you might not have heard of Wittman, this DTM special is a actually a thinly disguised version of the sold-out M4 GTS.
-With 500hp and a giant rear wing, you probably won’t care about explaining who your car is meant to be honouring.
+With 500hp and a giant rear wing to boot, you’ll probably not care about having to try and explain who your car is meant to be honouring.

 2013 Audi A5 DTM Champion Edition

-The DTM series has a track record for inspiring celebratory limited editions.
+The DTM series has a track record for producing celebratory limited editions.
 Back in 2013, Audi used Mike Rockenfeller’s championship win to produce 300 special examples of the A5.
-Sadly, there was no thumping race-car-derived V8 underneath the bonnet, but a 2.0-litre diesel instead.
-It didn’t come to the UK, but we’re not too sad about that…
+Sadly, there was no thumping race car-derived V8 engine beneath the bonnet, but a 2.0-litre diesel.
+It didn’t come to the UK, but we’re not too sad about that.

 2007 Citroen C2 by Loeb

-When a height-adjustable driver’s seat counts as a feature in a press release, expectations are correspondingly low.
-Yet, that was a key feature for Citroen’s special edition of the C2 supermini in hour of Sebastien Loeb’s four WRC titles from 2003 to 2006.
-A choice of red or black paintwork, and the option of a SensoDrive robotised manual gearbox were as good as it got for the C2 by Loeb.
+When a height-adjustable driver’s seat counts as a feature in a press release, expectations are set low.
+That was a key feature for Citroen’s special edition of the C2 supermini in honour of Sebastien Loeb’s four WRC titles from 2003 to 2006.
+A choice of red or black paintwork, plus the option of a SensoDrive robotised manual gearbox, were as good as it got for the C2.

 2007 Citroen C4 by Loeb

 While Loeb would use a Citroen C4 in his (successful) assault on the 2007 World Rally Championship, the road car was not a flame-spitting replica.
-Nope, there’s no 4WD or big turbo engine to be found here.
-A 180hp 2.0-litre 16v petrol was the quickest engine on offer, but then we’re pretty sure Loeb’s work machine didn’t come with a leather-trimmed armrest or cruise control as standard.
+There’s no four-wheel drive or big turbo engine to be found here.
+A 180hp 2.0-litre 16v petrol was the quickest engine on offer, but then we’re pretty sure Loeb’s work machine didn’t come with a leather trimmed armrest or cruise control as standard.
 Swings and roundabouts, as they say.

 1999 Mitsubishi Lancer Evolution VI Tommi Makinen Edition